rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Government of Puducherry.

-      A strong desire to explore governance consulting brings Khushi to Samagra.
+      A strong desire to explore governance consulting brought her to Samagra.
       Currently, she is part of the Mission Prerna team in Uttar Pradesh.
     image: /img/2.jpg
     linkedInProfile: 'https://www.linkedin.com/in/khushi-goyal-/'